Applied Behaviour Analysis- ABA

 As your child learns, we document their progress through careful daily data collection, translating this information into easy-to-read visual charts that show exactly how they're advancing.
 This real-time feedback allows your BCBA to make responsive, evidence-based adjustments to keep therapy effective and your child engaged.

-Every few months, we take a broader view using standardized assessment tools like the VB-MAPP or Vineland-3.
+Every few months, we take a broader view using standardized assessment tools like the VB-MAPP, ABLLS-R, or the Vineland-3.
 This helps us ensure the skills developing in therapy sessions are genuinely transferring to the places that matter most: your home, school, and community.

 -